MicrosoftDocs/windows-dev-docs/hub/android/native-android.md

 ### Instant app support and Androidx artifacts

-You may notice a checkbox to **Support instant apps** and another to **Use androidx.* artifacts** in your project creation options.
-The instant apps support is not checked and the androidx is checked as the recommended default.
+You may notice a checkbox to **Support instant apps** and another to **Use androidx artifacts** in your project creation options.
+The *instant apps support* is not checked and the *androidx* is checked as the recommended default.

 Google Play **Instant apps** provide a way for people to try an app or game without installing it first.
 These instant apps can be surfaced across the Play Store, Google Search, social networks, and anywhere you share a link.
 By checking the **Support instant apps** box, you are asking Android Studio to include the Google Play Instant Development SDK with your project.
 To learn more about [Google Play Instant apps](https://developer.android.com/topic/google-play-instant) and how to [create an instant-enabled app bundle](https://developer.android.com/topic/google-play-instant/getting-started/instant-enabled-app-bundle), see the Android documentation.